eighttrigrams/defn-over-http/README.md

 ## Error handling

-When an `:error-handler` is present, it must come in conjuction with a definition for `:return-handler`.
+When an `:error-handler` is present, it must come in conjuction with a definition for `:return-value`.
 This is because in this case no error will be thrown at the call site.
 So the consumer of the succesful promise there should get an empty result matching the type of the values that our original function returns.

 If however, no error handler is defined at the declaration site, errors must be caught at the call site.